diffblue/gitlab/doc/development/snowplow/implementation.md

 ### Implement Vue component tracking

 For custom event tracking, use the [Vue mixin](https://gitlab.com/gitlab-org/gitlab/-/blob/master/app/assets/javascripts/tracking/tracking.js#L207).
 It exposes `Tracking.event` as the `track` method.
-You can specify tracking options in by creating a `tracking` data object or computed property, and as a second parameter: `this.track('click_button', opts)`.
+You can specify tracking options by creating a `tracking` data object or computed property, and as a second parameter: `this.track('click_button', opts)`.
 These options override any defaults and allow the values to be dynamic from props or based on state:

 | Property | Type | Default | Example |